Most Asked

 Starting therapy can feel like a big step.
 Here you’ll find answers to common questions to help you feel more informed and at ease.

-Dr. Munn specializes in working with teens, adults and parents with ADHD who are struggling with anxiety, depression, burnout, and emotional overwhelm.
-Many of the people she works with are bright, thoughtful, and hardworking, yet may struggle internally with low mood, exhaustion, self-doubt, focus difficulties, fear of failure, performance anxiety, or persistent stress.
+I specialize in working with teens, adults, and parents of children with ADHD who are struggling with anxiety, depression, burnout, and emotional overwhelm.
+Many of the individuals I work with are bright, thoughtful, and hardworking, yet often struggle internally with exhaustion, self-doubt, focus difficulties, fear of failure, performance anxiety, persistent stress, or difficulty sustaining motivation.

-Dr. Munn’s approach is collaborative, thoughtful, warm, and neurodivergent-affirming.
+My approach is collaborative, thoughtful, warm, and neurodivergent affirming.
 Therapy is tailored to each person’s unique needs, strengths, identity, and nervous system, with an emphasis on understanding how they naturally think, feel, process, connect, and navigate the world.

-Clients may schedule a free 20-minute consultation to learn more about the process and explore whether working with Dr. Munn feels like a good fit.
+You can schedule a free 20-minute consultation to learn more about the process and explore whether working together feels like a good fit.

 Yes.
-Dr. Munn provides secure telehealth therapy for clients throughout California, allowing you to access support from the comfort and privacy of your own space.
+I provide secure telehealth therapy for clients throughout California, allowing you to access support from the comfort and privacy of your own space.

 Absolutely.
 It is completely normal to want more information before taking the next step.
 This section is here to answer common questions, and the consultation is a low pressure way to learn more and explore whether therapy feels like the right fit.

-Dr. Munn is not in-network with insurance panels.
-However, she can provide a superbill with the appropriate diagnostic and procedure codes for clients who wish to seek reimbursement through out-of-network mental health benefits.
+I am not in-network with insurance providers.
+However, I can provide a superbill with the appropriate diagnostic and procedure codes for clients who wish to seek reimbursement through out-of-network mental health benefits.

-Clients are encouraged to contact their insurance provider in advance to better understand their coverage, deductible, reimbursement rate, and any requirements for reimbursement.
+I encourage you to contact your insurance provider in advance to better understand your coverage, deductible, reimbursement rate, and any requirements for reimbursement.

 You may contact the member services number on the back of your insurance card to verify the following information: